sollie/cloudflare-dyndns/README.md

 # cloudflare-dyndns

 *WIP*

 Set the IP for a hostname to your current WAN ip on a domain hosted on Cloudflare DNS.

-This progrem looks up "myip.opendns.com" on resolver1.opendns.com to get your WAN ip and uses this to update the configured hostnames using the Cloudflare API.
+This program looks up "myip.opendns.com" on resolver1.opendns.com to get your WAN ip and uses this to update the configured hostnames using the Cloudflare API.

 ## Installation